evgeny-danilov/RubimC/README.md

 + ability to get a list of the hardware for a particular version of the device, as well as a list of all methods and help them directly from the generator console, on the basis of libraries.

 ### Why?
 First of all for fan...I want to see at Ruby from other point, not only from famous framework Ruby On Rails.
 Of course, we have great project [mruby] (http://mruby.org/), that compile Ruby code, realized all common functions of Ruby and standart libraries, and supported by **Matz**.
 But...mruby generate a big-size code, and, as we know, microcontroller have very small memory.
 For example, for initialize only one array mruby generate binary file with size 1MB!
-At the other side RubimC generate code with minimal size, in most cases are not different from the similar size of, written on C. In addition, RubimC generator is clearness.
+At the other side RubimC generate code with minimal size, in most cases are not different from the similar size of code written on C. In addition, RubimC generator is clearness.
 You always can to see on generated C-code and to evaluate its performance and size.

 ### How it`s work
 Code generated in three stage:
 1. Preprocessing user program, that replaced some Ruby keywords, operators and identificators
-2. Shell Ruby-code and generate C-code (use metaprograming of Ruby)
+2. Shell Ruby-code and generate C-code (use metaprogramming of Ruby)
 3. Compile C-code (with gcc or avr-gcc).

 ### Install